International Study Abroad

 Lithuania is a small country on the Eastern shore of the Baltic Sea, a place rich in Eastern European history.
 LCC International University is located in Klaipeda, a European-style city that boasts beautiful beaches, museums, festivals and cultural events.
 LCC is a member of the Council of Christian Colleges and Universities and attracts students from all over Eastern Europe.
 Students attending this university for a semester choose from the regular course offerings; courses are taught in English.
 The program includes group trips to Riga, Latvia and Tallinn, Estonia, as well as St. Petersburg and Moscow, Russia.
 Several Eastern faculty and alumni have taught at LCC.

-The Middle East Studies Program in Israel, allows students to study Middle Eastern cultures, religions and conflicts from within this diverse and strategic region.
-Students participate in interdisciplinary seminar classes, receive Arabic language instruction and perform service projects with various organizations in Cairo.
+The Middle East Studies Program in Jordan, allows students to study Middle Eastern cultures, religions and conflicts from within this diverse and strategic region.
+Students participate in interdisciplinary seminar classes, receive Arabic language instruction and perform service projects with various organizations in Amman.
 Through travel to other areas of the Middle East, students are exposed to the diversity and dynamism of the region.
 At a time of tension and change in the Middle East, MESP equips student to relate to the Muslim world in an informed, constructive and Christ-centered manner.

 The Oxford Study Abroad Program (OSAP) in England provides the opportunity for a self-designed program of study.
 Participants enroll in two tutorial-style courses, for a total of 12 credits, which will be selected in consultation with the OSAP advisors.
 Students must be very self-disciplined, motivated and self-directed in order to succeed, as this educational style is unfamiliar to most American students.

-The Quetzal Education Research Center, located in the cloud forest in Costa Rica, seeks to promote biodiversity, conservation, and sustainability in global and local communities.¬† To this end, they involve students and researchers from around the world, including the host country, to engage in dialogue and research focused on the tropical cloud forest and its floral and faunal community for the purpose of enhancing its sustainability.¬† QERC works to integrate local farmers with research scientists, educators, and students from around the world in the effort to merge good conservation practice and economic viability in the local community.
+The Quetzal Education Research Center, located in the cloud forest in Costa Rica, seeks to promote biodiversity, conservation, and sustainability in global and local communities.
+To this end, they involve students and researchers from around the world, including the host country, to engage in dialogue and research focused on the tropical cloud forest and its floral and faunal community for the purpose of enhancing its sustainability.
+QERC works to integrate local farmers with research scientists, educators, and students from around the world in the effort to merge good conservation practice and economic viability in the local community.

 The Scholars' Semester in Oxford is designed for students seeking intensive study in this historic seat of learning.
 As Visiting Students of Oxford University and members of Wycliffe Hall, students have the privilege of studying and learning in one of the university's historic colleges.
 The rigorous academic program, aimed at increasing critical thinking and writing skills from an integrated Christian perspective, allows participants to choose from a wide variety of one-on-one tutorials in numerous disciplines, including literature, theology and religious studies, philosophy, history and the classics.
 Field trips provide opportunities for experiential learning in England's rich historical setting.
 There are many student clubs and societies to join, from chamber music to karate, good sports facilities, and teams open to students.

-The Spanish Studies Abroad offers full year programs or semesters of study in beautiful and historic Seville or Alicante, Spain.¬† The schedule of classes, taught in Spanish by native faculty, includes courses in humanities, social sciences and business available to students with an advanced level of Spanish.¬† Intermediate-level students take language, literature, civilization, and current events
+The Spanish Studies Abroad offers full year programs or semesters of study in beautiful and historic Seville or Alicante, Spain.
+The schedule of classes, taught in Spanish by native faculty, includes courses in humanities, social sciences and business available to students with an advanced level of Spanish.
+Intermediate-level students take language, literature, civilization, and current events

 The Studies Program in Contemporary Europe (SPICE) through CCCU affiliate Dordt College provides the opportunity to live in the Netherlands, one of the centers of Western European community and progressive society.
-This spring semester program seeks to develop an awareness of the variety of peoples and cultural traditions in the Netherlands and surrounding European communities and to understand the contemporary political, economic, religious and social structures of this region.¬† Based at the Gereformeerde Hogeschool in Zwolle, 60 miles north of Amsterdam, the small city environment provides a truly Dutch experience.
+This spring semester program seeks to develop an awareness of the variety of peoples and cultural traditions in the Netherlands and surrounding European communities and to understand the contemporary political, economic, religious and social structures of this region.
+Based at the Gereformeerde Hogeschool in Zwolle, 60 miles north of Amsterdam, the small city environment provides a truly Dutch experience.
 In addition to the academic work, the program also includes field trips to other sites in the Netherlands, opportunities for independent travel and a group trip to Rome.

 The Uganda Studies Program seeks to prepare students to live the Christian life in a world of religious and cultural pluralism, whether in Africa, North America, or other locations.
 The USP will introduce students to the dynamic world of the Global South, focused in the vibrant East African nation of Uganda.
 Christianity here is joyful and growing rapidly, even as it engages Islam and secularization.
 USP students will move through this society first in the classes and dormitories of Uganda Christian University, and then as humble learners observing places and people of interest around the country.

-The Universidad de las Americas -- Puebla is one of the most prestigious private universities in Mexico and enjoys full accreditation in the U.S.¬† It is unique not only due to its academic quality, the diversity of majors offered, and the beauty of its campus, but also because of its proximity to major historical sites and its relationship with the community of Cholula, an important archaeological site.¬† The University, with a student body of approximately 8,000, offers courses in many academic disciplines, including business, sciences and math, social sciences, humanities and the arts.¬† Some courses are offered in English, but most are taught in Spanish.
+The Universidad de las Americas -- Puebla is one of the most prestigious private universities in Mexico and enjoys full accreditation in the U.S. It is unique not only due to its academic quality, the diversity of majors offered, and the beauty of its campus, but also because of its proximity to major historical sites and its relationship with the community of Cholula, an important archaeological site.
+The University, with a student body of approximately 8,000, offers courses in many academic disciplines, including business, sciences and math, social sciences, humanities and the arts.
+Some courses are offered in English, but most are taught in Spanish.

 University of St. Andrews in Scotland offers a semester- or year-abroad program to Eastern University students.
 St. Andrews, Scotland's first university, was founded in 1413.
 Situated beside the sea in an attractive small town, known equally for its famous golf courses, the university is one of the most selective in Great Britain.
 Participants studying at this venerable institution take classes from the regular course offerings along with current St. Andrews students.